On behalf of The Law Office of Gustavo E. Frances, P.A.

 There are cases that involve one of the parents not cooperating with the visitation schedule.
 In such cases, the courts will consider a modification to the current child custody arrangement.
 Some of the factors they will consider include:

 - Reasons why the visitations arrangement was not followed

 - Whether parents communicated effectively

-After a parent dies
+After a Parent Dies

 Sometimes a child custody modification is necessary following the death of a parent.
 This heartbreaking event can interfere with the child’s life and change everything.
 Courts will rather have children staying with the other parent yet there are also other alternative arrangements available.
-Some factors to consider include, the distance between homes, the other parent’s financial stability, and the child expenses.
+Some factors to consider include, the distance between homes, the other parent’s financial stability, and the child’s expenses.

 If you wish to request a custody modification, it is important you contact your former spouse first and discuss whether this decision will benefit everyone involved, and most importantly the child.
 If your ex is a difficult person, you may benefit from mediation but it can be a long and costly process, depending on your circumstances.

-For more information about your rights, call us today and speak to Fort Lauderdale family law attorney Gustavo E. Frances.
+For more information about your rights, call us today and speak to Fort Lauderdale family law lawyer Gustavo E. Frances.
 He has many years of experience dealing with cases just like yours.
 For your convenience, your first consultation is free of charge.
 During your initial case assessment, we will answer any questions you may have and make sure you fully understand your legal options.